derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 <body>
   <div>
     <h1>This is the Main Title of the Page</h1>
     <p>This is a paragraph.
 It usually has more sentences.
-This one only has three.</p>
+This paragraph has only three.</p>
     <button>Push Me</button>
   </div>
   <div>